 Most importantly, we want our learners to understand that there is no problem too big or too small – we all need a bit of help sometimes.
 Learners can reach out to us for whatever support they need, whenever they need it.
 Our Apprentice Coordinators, Programme Managers and Wellbeing Champions have a huge list of tools and resources they can use to help, or learners can call Unum, our assistance provider, for totally a confidential chat and advice if they’d prefer to speak to someone outside the training centre.

 Why is supporting mental health so important to OAS?

 Supporting mental health is part of our commitment to welcoming all forms of diversity, and ensuring that everyone is supported to fulfil their potential.

 The Equality Act 2010 makes it clear that a mental health condition is considered a disability within the Act if it has a long-term effect on someone’s normal day-to-day activity.
-If you’re serious about equality, then you’re serious about mental health too.
-We’re committed to creating safe spaces for young talent to explore this, and to providing direct support or facilitating access to external support for anyone who needs it.
+If you’re serious about equality, then you're serious about mental health too.
+We’re committed to creating safe spaces for everyone in our learning community to explore this, and to providing direct support or facilitating access to external support for anyone who needs it.

 Why is mental health important in the diversity context?

 Growing diversity and representation within an organisation means that the number of mental health issues are also likely to increase since less well represented groups also tend to have a greater likelihood of experiencing mental health issues.